Prevention of Global Warming

 - Covers the oil refining sites of the ENEOS Group.

-Breakdown of GHG Emissions Other Than CO2 (Fiscal 2023)
+Breakdown of Greenhouse Gas Emissions Other Than CO2 (Fiscal 2024)

 The main greenhouse gases other than CO2 are CH4, produced during crude oil and gas production, and N2O, which is emitted from heating furnaces during the oil refining process.

-We will continue working to lower these and other GHG emissions.
+We will continue working to lower these and other greenhouse gas emissions.

 Carbon Neutrality Plan